jhburns/3GCI/Documentation/Links.md

 - link: is of course the link that when clicked on, the website goes to
 - text: what the link is displayed as, avoid making the url or just name of the website as this
+- weight: the order in which each of the links is presented, lower means higher
 - enable_thumb: whether or not the thumbnail is displayed/generated. (true/false).
 If the generated thumbnail is bad, disable it with this
 - thumb_img: name of the thumbnail, doesn't really matter as long as its not the same as another image.
 Do NOT include a file extension (.jpg, .png, .svg).